rauchg/slackin/Readme.md

   - `SLACK_API_TOKEN`: A Slack API token (find it on https://api.slack.com/web)
   - `SLACK_CHANNELS` (optional): Comma-separated list of single guest channels to invite them to (leave blank for a normal, all-channel invite).
 In order to make this work, you have to have a paid account.
 You'll only be able to invite as many people as your number of paying members times 5.

-  And set them using:
+  And set them for the app using:

   ``` shell
   rhc set-env -a slackin SLACK_API_TOKEN='' SLACK_SUBDOMAIN='' SLACK_CHANNELS=''
   ```

-1. Add the domain alias for your app:
+1. If you'd like a custom domain, run:

   ``` shell
   rhc alias-add slack.YOUR_DOMAIN.COM -a slackin
   ```

+  Then create CNAME record with your DNS host pointing `slack.YOUR_DOMAIN.com` to `slackin-YOUR_OPENSHIFT_NAMESPACE.rhcloud.com`

 1. Deploy slackin to your app: